Nord Drum 3p: What Is It?

 Additional Thoughts on the Nord Drum 3p

 The 3p's design is simple and minimalist, which are two tenets I try to live by.
-I don't want to have to be a scientist when it comes to using music gear and expressing myself.
+I don't want to have to be a scientist when it comes to using music gear.
 The unit is easy to figure out in one sitting, but you can also go deeper as you understand more about it.

 I've done a lot of research into electronic drums.
 The biggest downfall in the sound of electronic drums are the hi-hats.
 Hi-hats are a complex instrument to replicate, as there is a lot of nuance in the instrument.
 Given the way the sound engine works on the 3p, I think it does the best job in this price range of replicating hi-hat sounds.